 While not exhaustive, the list provides insight into the risks outlined by EFF.
 Measures to gather data over an extended period of time (beyond that which is required) serve no medical purpose.
 Institutions should impose checks on programs created to deal with COVID-19 once the virus is contained, once the ends are achieved and no longer justify the means.
 The disparity across all systems of government may render certain tools more dangerous in the hands of illiberal states.
 For example, while Singapore has been lauded for its stringent approach to the crisis and rollout of its contact tracing app, TraceTogether, this teeters on the edge of high-tech surveillance.
 The country’s health ministry can decrypt and analyse the app’s logs when it is deemed necessary, simplifying user identification.

 The spread of coronavirus might represent a “black swan” event, as Charles Fried puts it.
 But the trade-offs we make to combat the pandemic should not be taken for granted.
 Measures like restrictions on cross-border movement, location-tracking, or sharing of private data between healthcare groups and government agencies are becoming the new normal.
-It’s important to make it clear that SARS-CoV-2 is not.
+It’s important to ensure their use doesn’t outlive their relevance.